Cat neglected for years gets rescued, haircut

-An obese cat that had gotten so large it couldn't groom itself was rescued from its owner who after they moved to a nursing home.
+An obese cat that got so big it couldn't groom itself was rescued from its owners and given a spa day,

 The Animal Rescue League Shelter & Wildlife Center said the cat's fur had matted was so severely, it had turned into dreadlocks after years of neglect.